RnbWd/chronic/RATIONALE.md

   .path('./examples/**/*.css')
   .transform(concat('style.css'))
   .dest('./examples/build')),
-// chron.build is boilerplate that returns a for function that combines (t.src(), ..transforms, t.dest()) chron.build);
+// chron.build is boilerplate that returns a function that combines (t.src(), ..transforms, t.dest())
+  chron.build);

 // the order in the config chain doesn't matter - equivalent to keys in an opts {}